• Q&A QUIZZES

 The hydrologic and political effects of rivers that cross significant boundaries are enormous.
 Rivers have positive effects in that they carry a significant amount of sediment which aids in building land in estuarine regions.
 However this sediment raises the h eighth of riverbed thereby causing flooding.
 International conventions governing water sharing lead to complex political disputes.

-Which borough of New York City is the only one of the city's five boroughs to be situated primarily on the US mainland rather than on an island?
+232. Which borough of New York City is the only one of the city's five boroughs to be situated primarily on the US mainland rather than on an island?

-the Bronx
+Bronx

 If all five boroughs were independent cities, the Bronx would rank as the ninth most populous city in the United States.

-A-L-M-M-SM-VC are the initials of the European micro-states, the six very small sovereign states on the European continent.
+233. A-L-M-M-SM-VC are the initials of the European micro-states, the six very small sovereign states on the European continent.
 Name all of them.

 Andorra, Liechtenstein, Malta, Monaco, San Marino and Vatican City

-Owing to their small size, which limits their natural resources and population, most of the microstates have adopted special economic measures in order to prosper — usually by lowering taxes and encouraging financial investment.
-Many of the microstates have also entered into a Customs Union with their larger neighbours to improve their economic situation (Vatican City and San Marino with Italy, Liechtenstein with Switzerland, and Monaco with France).
+Owing to their small size, which limits their natural resources and population, most of the microstates have adopted special economic measures in order to prosper - usually by lowering taxes and encouraging financial investment.
+Many of the microstates have also entered into a Customs Union with their larger neighbors to improve their economic situation (Vatican City and San Marino with Italy, Liechtenstein with Switzerland, and Monaco with France).
 The microstates also have particular relations with the European Union, of which Malta is a full member.

-Which two countries share the longest border in the world?
+234. Which two countries share the longest border in the world?

 USA and Canada